GibsonCS/base4-encoded-image-reader/README.md

 docker-compose up --build measurement-api
 ```
 obs: you need a .env file.
 Vide .env.example
 This will build the image (if necessary) and start the application inside a container.
-By default, the server will be available on port 80.
+By default, the server will be available on port 80 (container: 3000).

 ## 🧪 Testing with Docker